Lembet Mosque

-The Lembet Mosque (Τζαμί του Λεμπέτ, Lembet Camii) is a historical Ottoman mosque in the city of Thessaloniki, in Greece, named after the Lembet barracks, now known as Pavlos Melas barracks.
+The Lembet Mosque (Τζαμί του Λεμπέτ, Lembet Camii) is a former mosque in the city of Thessaloniki, Pavlos Melas, in the Central Macedonia region of Greece, named after the Lembet barracks, now known as Pavlos Melas barracks.
+It was the last mosque built in Thessaloniki, during the Ottoman era, before the city's incorporation into the Kingdom of Greece in 1912 following the First Balkan War.

 In 2013, the mosque's original name, Ferideh Hanim Mosque (Φεριντέ Χανούμ Τζαμί, Feride Hanım Camii), was discovered thanks to an old inscription.
 It was named after Ferideh Hanim, the wife of Thessaloniki's then governor, Hassan Fehmi Pasha.
-It was the last mosque to be built in Thessaloniki before the city's incorporation into the Kingdom of Greece in 1912 following the First Balkan War.

 History

 In 1903, during the last years of the Ottoman Empire's rule over the Macedonia, the Lembet Mosque was erected in Thessaloniki—the last to be built in the city—in the Topşu Kislaçi plot.
 It was inaugurated on August 18, 1903.

 After the Ottoman army was defeated in the Battle of Yenidje (modern Giannitsa) during the First Balkan War in 1912, the city of Thessaloniki was incorporated to the Kingdom of Greece, and the military encampment the mosque was situated in was used by the Greek troops.
 The mosque itself served for non-religious purposes, but it is not clear when it was officially put to new use.

-In 1999, the Greek army started to transfer the jurisdiction for use to the municipality of the city, but this procedure would continue until 2017.
-In 2003, the Greek Ministry of Culture and Sports declared the mosque a preserved monument.
+In 1999 the Greek army started to transfer use to the city municipal administration, and this procedure continued until 2017.
+In 2003, the Greek Ministry of Culture and Sports declared the former mosque a preserved monument.
 Meanwhile in 2005, work began for the widening of the main road connecting Thessaloniki to the north (Lagkadas and Serres) and the east of the country; the mosque found itself in the middle of the widened road.
-As a result, the mosque was moved 22 meters along its long axis (to the direction of Mecca).
+As a result, the mosque was moved 22 m along its long axis (to the direction of Mecca).
 The base of the minaret, however, had to be demolished.

 In 2011, restoration works began on the mosque.
 Although the local Muslim community requested the mosque be opened to worship again, their request was eventually rejected.